Niiti/HuTouch-AI-Demo/README.md

 - Generate code for screens from scratch
 - Generate code for API integration
 - Add new functionalities or update existing functionalities
-- Fix errors or refactor existing code
+- Fix errors in a file
 - Self Review code before PR process

 ### Tailored to your specs: